 Can dementia be prevented?

 The ageing process and your genetic make-up can obviously not be prevented or altered.
-However, there are areas of one’s life that can be focused on to reduce the risk of dementia
+However, there are areas of one’s life that can be focused on to reduce the risk of dementia.
+These areas include:

 - Diet and nutrition: Focus on a diet high in dietary fibres, fruits, vegetables, whole grains, potassium, calcium, magnesium and vitamins B-12, C, D, E; and low in cholesterol, saturated fat, sugar and salt.